dogancankilic/Ktor-PostgreSQL/README.md

 - POST http://localhost:8080/notes/add add a new note
 - PUT http://localhost:8080/notes/update/{id} updates the note with the belonged id
 - DELETE http://localhost:8080/notes/delete/{id} deletes the note with the belonged id

+## Contributing

+If you'd like to contribute please no hesitate to fork and send a PR

+## Contact

+Doğan Can Kılıç - mail@dogancankilic.com